doomed51/doomed51/README.md

 - [saveHistoricalData](https://github.com/doomed51/saveHistoricalData): Data pipeline for ingestion, cleaning and, storage of timeseries data for equities and futures.

 ### About Me
-I enjoy building systems, looking for loopholes, and a good challenge.
+I enjoy applying stats to real life.

 I write a [newletter](https://crossedwires.substack.com/).
-And I am fairly active on [Twitter](https://twitter.com/inSenCite) and also on Linkedin.
+And I am fairly active on [Twitter](https://twitter.com/inSenCite).

 <!--
 **doomed51/doomed51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.